 After planting, water the area generously to help establish the roots in their new home.
 You can help lock in moisture and keep the soil cool by placing mulch around the base of the stem.

-After the initial watering, you can water once a week or a few times a week during the Summertime.
-As with most plants, regular watering those first few weeks will help your Crepe Myrtle get strong and healthy.
+After the initial watering, you can water once a week or a few times a week during the Summer.
+As with most plants, regular watering during those first few weeks will help your Crepe Myrtle get strong and healthy.

 Fertilizing your tree can prove beneficial.
 Do not, however, over-fertilize.
 In early Spring, try working a high-nitrogen fertilizer into the soil.
 Repeat again after two months for best results.
 Fertilizer will help your tree produce full, beautiful blooms.

 Here’s the good news: if you plan to grow your Crepe Myrtle as a tree, then you don’t need to do too much pruning!
 Many people prefer to skip the pruning altogether, preferring the tree’s natural shape.
 Pruning can, however, help the tree produce better blooms.

 Once you see dead flower heads, you can take your pruning shears and deadhead them as you would any other flower.